Do Go On - 533 - El Chupacabra

 as Britannica writes

-a different type of chupacabra
+a different type of Chupacabra

-was also reported in many of
+was also reported in many of the same places

-the same place as these chubicabras were smaller and stood upon four feet.
+smaller and stood upon four feet

-They were generally canine in appearance, but hairless.
+they were generally canine in appearance

-Only in hindsight have Chubicabra true believers realize that the beast or beasts
+true believers realize that the beast or beasts

-possibly appeared earlier than the 90s.
+possibly appeared earlier than the 90s

-Go and give us some, get us in the mindset.
+go and give us some get us in the mindset

-Say a few 70s things.
+say a few 70s

 Just do another one.